Laoac: Government

+Local government

-Laoac, belonging to the fifth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Laoac is part of the fifth congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

-Elected officials
+Elected Officials

+Education

+The Laoac Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.